just-hms/retguard/README.md

 ## False positives

-for now this is not considered an assignment, even if val can be modified in the `init` function
+For now this is not considered an assignment, even if val can be modified in the `create` function, see: https://github.com/just-hms/retguard/issues/1

 ```go
 func create(input *int) {